tranquilit/WAPT-Documentation/source/wapt-replication/wapt-replicate-to-multiple-repositories/index.rst

 Repository rules are configured in WAPT Console.

-It can be based on several parameters:
+Rules can be based on several parameters:

 ==================================== =========================== ====================================================================================
 Options                              Example value               Definition